-She received her Ph.D. from Northeastern University in 2014 and is currently Assistant Professor of migration history at University of California, Davis.
+She received her Ph.D. from Northeastern University in 2014 and is currently an Assistant Professor of migration history at the University of California, Davis.

 Stacy D Fahrenthold, Between the Ottomans and the Entente: the First World War in the Syrian Diaspora, 1908-1925

 (New York: Oxford University Press, 2019).
 A social history of transnational political activism in the Syrian and Lebanese diaspora from the Young Turk Revolution through the early French Mandates.
-Recently featured on Ottoman History Podcast
+Reviewed in Global Change, Peace & Security

 and The New Arab